biyooon-ex/zenohex/README.md

 IOW, if the test fails because the communication partner is not found within the set time, this value should be increased.

 Finally, the default `mix test` only checks the communication of Zenoh nodes within the same session.
-If you wish to run communication tests between different sessions, please run the following (CI does this in `test-with-another-session`).
+If you wish to run communication tests between different sessions, please run the following.

 ```sh
 USE_DIFFERENT_SESSION="1" mix test
 ```

+FYI, CI does this in `test-with-another-session` without defining `SCOUTING_DELAY`, so this test sometimes fails on GHA.

 ### How to release